Learning Agility Can be More Important than Experience

 Learning agility is an important universal indication of top talent.
 Paired with adaptability it is one of the essential characteristics of innovative leadership and agile talent.”

 Recently in Thailand, on the occasion of the annual global conference of Cornerstone International Group, I presented to a group of local CEOs on how to select tomorrow’s Top Talent.
-Thailand has an extreme low unemployment rate and a very tight labour market.
-A huge focus was being put on finding talent that combined fluency in English with relevant industry experience
+Thailand has an extreme low unemployment rate and a very tight labour market; conditions which can make for a challenging executive search process.
+A huge focus was being put on finding talent that combined fluency in English with relevant industry experience.

 As tempting as it may be to recruit someone with years of experience in a similar job, it turns out that it is not the holy grail.
 Research conducted in 2014 by Claudio Fernández-Aráoz and published in the Harvard Business Review showed conclusively that experience, although not trivial, is perpetually overrated.